fisker/promisify-file-reader/README.md

-a instance of `PromiseFileReader`. unlike `window.FileReader`, `PromiseFileReader` don't need to listen `onload` or `onerror` event, so the reader can be used easily
+a instance of `PromiseFileReader`. unlike `window.FileReader`, `PromiseFileReader` don't need to listen `onload` or `onerror` event, so the reader can be re-use easily

 also exports as `window.promiseFileReader`